eyeplum/swift-dev/README.md

 # swift-dev
-Swift docker container for running the latest Swift development snapshot on Ubuntu.
+Docker image for running the latest Swift development snapshot on a Ubuntu 14.04 container.

 ## About